 The wood is called “pressure treated” because of the process in which the wood becomes protected from rot and decay.
 Specifically, the wood is placed into a pressure chamber and the air is removed from it.
 Then, various chemicals are pushed into the wood depending on the type of protection from weather, insects, and decay that is desired.
 After the chemical treatment, the wood is set to the side to dry before it can be sold.

 FACTOID: Pressure treated wood should never be used for indoor construction because of the chemicals used to treat it.
 Furthermore, cutting, burning, and disposing of it should be done safely because the chemicals can be released into the air.

-Pressure treated wood is excellent for outdoor construction because the treatment allows it to survive outside for up to 30 years.
-The chemicals absorbed into the wood not only protect it from the elements, but also help prevent organisms from causing damage, working as a pesticide to stop insects from eating away at it.
-Most pressure treated wood also retards damage from fungi, algae, mold, or other growing organisms.
+Pressure-treated wood is excellent for outdoor construction because the treatment allows it to survive outside for up to 30 years.
+The chemicals absorbed into the wood not only protect it from the elements but also help prevent organisms from causing damage, working as a pesticide to stop insects from eating away at it.
+Most pressure-treated wood also mitigates damage from fungi, algae, mold, or other growing organisms.

 Cleaning Your Deck Regularly To Make it Less Slippery